NouranMaged/manage-gateways/README.md

 1. Rename the file `.env.template` to `.env` and adjust the variables values properly
 2. Run `docker-compose up`
-3. The app should be ready on http://localhost
+3. The frontend app should be ready on http://localhost:5000 and server works on http://localhost:3000

-### Development environment
+### FrontEnd Part Development environment

-1. Rename the file `.env.template` to `.env` and adjust the variables values properly
-2. Execute `npm install` to get all dependencies including dev ones
-3. Run `docker-compose -f docker-compose.dev.yml up` which mounts a volume so you can make changes and the container stays in sync.
+1. Clone this repo: `git clone https://github.com/NouranMaged/manage-gateways`
+2. Move to the cloned directory: `cd manage-gateways/client`
+3. Run `npm install`
+4. Run `npm run start`
-4. The app should be ready on http://localhost
+5. The server should be ready on http://localhost:urlocalport

-### Testing environment

-1. Rename the file `.env.template` to `.env-test` and adjust the variables values properly
-2. Run `docker-compose -f docker-compose.test.yml run node npm run test`

-#### Github action

-A Github actions is configured to be executed on every push so tests must be passed for the push (or PR) to be effective.